UrosDoe7/lab-environment-for-dynatrace-training/README.md

     ./azure-cli-deploy-vm-windows-and-linux-for-training-dynatrace.sh
     ls

-Max env = 20
+Max training environment = 20 (for that you need all your quota on the region ; france central, west europe, north europe and uk south)
-For each env :
+For each environment :
    - 1 VM Linux UBUNTU = Standard_D1_v2 (1 CPU; 3.5 GB RAM)
    - Option on the Linux VM
       * easytravel docker insalled and started